venteng/venteng.github.io/LAB_Recruitment/README.html.md

 Enrolling in my [Machine Learning & FinTech](https://github.com/HWTeng-Teaching/202409-ML-FinTech) course is a great way to gain valuable insights and skills for our research projects — while it’s not mandatory, it’s highly recommended!

+See a list of achievements by [previous students](https://venteng.github.io/LAB_Recruitment/Previous_Students.html)!

 ## Time Line

 ### Master Thesis